 The Science of Morning Exercise Physiology

 The cortisol awakening response (CAR) is a natural 50–160% surge in cortisol levels occurring in the 30–45 minutes after waking.
-Cortisol in this context acts as a mobilizing hormone — it increases blood glucose availability, initiates protein synthesis from stored precursors, and prepares the cardiovascular system for physical demand.
+Cortisol in this context acts as a mobilizing hormone, which increases blood glucose availability, initiates protein synthesis from stored precursors, and prepares the cardiovascular system for physical demand.
 Morning exercise aligns with this hormonal window, potentially benefiting from elevated energy substrate availability.

 However, the CAR is frequently misrepresented as making morning exercise uniquely superior for fat burning or metabolic output.
 The evidence for this claim is weaker than commonly presented.
 The CAR’s primary role is stress axis calibration and metabolic preparation, not targeted fat oxidation.
 The more significant physiological consideration for morning HIIT is the inverse: morning exercise imposes greater demands on the cardiovascular and musculoskeletal systems than afternoon exercise because these systems are starting from a lower baseline.